ThulasiV21/IS631_sql/README.md

 # IS631_sql
-SQL queries for all assignments of IS631 course
+SQL queries for all assignments of IS631 course using Batting database